MrGiovanni/TextoMorph/README.md

 ## 2. Train Segmentation Model

-To use the **TumorGeneration** segmentation model, download the necessary pre-trained weights.
+To train the segmentation model, please ensure the required pre-trained weights are downloaded.
 Follow the instructions below to ensure the proper setup of your directory structure and model files.

 #### 📥 Download Required Files